650 km from Reykjavik

 - Skriduklaustur

-A historic monastery site turned cultural center in the beautiful Fljotsdalur valley, celebrating centuries of Icelandic history and the legacy of writer Gunnar Gunnarsson.
+A historic monastery site turned cultural center in the Fljotsdalur valley, preserving the legacy of writer Gunnar Gunnarsson.

 Population figure is approximate, reflecting permanent residents at and near the cultural site.